 Prize indemnity insurance, sometimes referred to as hole-in-one insurance, is indemnification insurance for a promotion in which participants are offered the chance to win prizes.
 It gives companies the ability to offer special contests and promotions with attractive prizes like cars, vacations, and fat cheques, while transferring the risk of the prize to a financially bound insurer.

-Instead of hoarding cash to cover large prizes, organisations can pay a premium to an insurance company.
+Instead of hoarding cash to cover large prizes, organizations can pay a premium to an insurance company.
 This premium is calculated on the value of the prize and the statistical odds of someone winning it.
 The policy’s coverage limit is equal to the insured’s potential loss, which is the financial value of the prize.
 It also protects the prize winner because it acts as a guarantee that the insurer will pay for the prize.

 “It’s a risk transfer,” explained Robin Lang, Tokio Marine vice president, promotions division.
-“A lot of brands will use this in order to be able to tout a large prize like a million dollars … basically to get a consumer to react and incentivise them.
+“A lot of brands will use this in order to be able to tout a large prize like a million dollars … basically to get a consumer to react and incentivize them.
 They don’t want to be on the hook for the million dollars, so they purchase an insurance policy to take on that risk.
 They pay a premium and then if that certain feat happens … then they win that prize and the insurance policy pays out.”

 Insurance companies will not take on every prize risk.
-For example, they won’t take on a million-dollar risk if the odds for that happening are highly likely.
+For example, they won’t take on a million dollar risk if the odds for that happening are highly likely.
 If they did, they’d be left out of pocket and out of business.

 Why purchase prize indemnity insurance?